AdrianMacovei/API-Test-with-Postman/README.md

 1. Create a folder for this project

-2. Clone the repo on your divice using `git clone https://github.com/AdrianMacovei/API-Test-with-Postman.git`
+2. Clone the repo on your divice using in cmd `git clone https://github.com/AdrianMacovei/API-Test-with-Postman.git`

 3. Open Postman